Liu-Jinyuan/liu-jinyuan.github.io/index.md

 <a target="_blank" rel="noopener noreferrer" href="https://raw.githubusercontent.com/Liu-Jinyuan/liu-jinyuan.github.io/main/docs/jinyuan_cv.pdf">CV</a>,
 [Google Scholar](https://scholar.google.com/citations?hl=en&user=JZoiqx8AAAAJ&view_op=list_works&gmla=AJsN-F6ZzJ_d96OQwlVnTF-oqgqrxpQnrrX771f60xKjQMz51DZlzs8GPt2_hGTrI5Vis-FTSqWTNqORvViWrQAw0LyK6ICOSOHpf_kRtJV1T8P-A4sOgGk), [ORCID](https://orcid.org/0000-0003-4133-0930), [LinkedIn](https://www.linkedin.com/in/liu-jinyuan/)

 Jinyuan is currently a Ph.D. student in Mechanical and Aerospace Engineering at the University of California San Diego.
-He works with [Sutanu Sarkar](https://scholar.google.com/citations?user=tjpDrQkAAAAJ&hl=en&oi=ao) in the [CFD Lab](http://www.cfdlab.ucsd.edu/index.html).
+He works with Sutanu Sarkar in the [CFD Lab](http://www.cfdlab.ucsd.edu/index.html).
 He is generally interested in the physics and numerical simulation of turbulence in canonical (homogeneous, free shear, and wall-bounded) and geophysical (stratified and/or rotating) flows.
-His current research focuses on instabilities, vortex dynamics, and coherent structures in such flows.
+His current research focuses on instabilities, coherent structures, and turbulence in such flows.
 He seeks truth, simplicity, and beauty in fluid mechanics.

 Jinyuan received his Bachelor's Degree in engineering thermophysics from Tsinghua University, China, in 2020.
-After working as a post-baccalaureate researcher at the same institute for six months, he joined the CFD Lab in Jan.
-2021.
+After working as a post-baccalaureate researcher at the same institute for six months, he joined the CFD Lab in January 2021.
 He had also been working as a pre-doctoral researcher on turbulent boundary layers at the University of Waterloo, and on turbulent channels at Universidad Politécnica de Madrid.

 Jinyuan is also an aviation photographer [(Jetphotos gallery)](https://www.jetphotos.com/photographer/144411).
 His shutter count exceeded 200,000 before he stopped counting.
 He swims and plays the trumpet when he is not pretending to be a fluid dynamicist.
-He has been playing Go (Wei-Qi) since elementary school and was ranked amateur 5-dan by the Chinese Go Association.
+He started playing Go (Wei-Qi) in elementary school and was ranked amateur 5-dan by the Chinese Go Association.

 His name in Chinese characters is 刘晋源.

 ### Education
-Ph.
-D. student in Fluid Mechanics, Jan.
+Ph.D. student in Fluid Mechanics, Jan.
 2021 - present
    Department of Mechanical and Aerospace Engineering, UC San Diego,
    advised by [Sutanu Sarkar](https://scholar.google.com/citations?user=mfQsfMwAAAAJ&hl=en&oi=ao)

-B. S. E. in Thermophysics (with distinction), Aug.
+B.S.E. in Thermophysics (with distinction), Aug.
 2016 - June 2020
    Department of Engineering Mechanics, Tsinghua University

 Visiting Research Student, Sep.
 2019 - Feb.
 2020